-It is with great pleasure that we introduce for the first time to the ACT the Legal Topics for Older People Diary.
+It is with great pleasure that we introduce the Legal topics for older people diary 2023.

 Where to find legal help

 These services provide free, confidential legal help in the ACT

 Older Persons ACT Legal Service (OPALS)

 A specialist service within Legal Aid ACT which aims to provide flexible legal assistance for issues that affect older people in the ACT.
 We can meet at your home, local coffee shop or anywhere you feel comfortable.
 Call 1800 353 374 or (02) 6243 3436 or visit https://legalaidact.org.au/opals